Uncover unique Treasures in Your Direct reports with coaching

-Part of your role as a leader is to manage the performance of everyone you lead—but you also know you can't be the "cookie cutter coach" and guide each person the same way.
+Part of your role as a leader is to manage the performance of everyone you lead.
+But you also know you can't be the "cookie cutter coach" and guide each person the same way.
 Effective managers identify the uniqueness that each person brings to the team and helps each individual see the potential that is within, incorporating coaching into every interaction with a person.

-A 5 step Guide to Finding the Treasures in Your Employees
+A 5-step Guide to Finding the Treasures in Your Employees

 One of the first things a geocacher does is determine where we are going before starting a trek.
 We'll look online to determine the general area we'd like to target and then hone in on a specific site.
-You'll do the same when coaching people.

 Since expectations usually differ by employee, you'll want to ensure each one knows what is expected so they are clear on what they will be coached to.
-You've got people performing at different levels and, let's face it, you expect more from your high performers.
+You've got people performing at different levels and you expect more from your high performers.
 Let all your employees know the general targets you'd like your team to accomplish, and then let each individual know the potential you see in each one of them.
-Hone in on your expectations.

-2. Have the right equipment
+2. Have the right tools

-3. Be in the right environment
+3. Be in the Most conducive environment

 Just like in our workplace, the geocaching environment comes in many different forms.
 You can geoacache in the woods, in the desert, in an urban environment, at the beach.
 Each environment is unique, just as each individual organization—and the people in it—are unique.